Our summer internship program offers opportunities to learn valuable skills at a successful coastal nonprofit organization.

 - Collaborate on key coastal issues to help advance the work of the Coastal Federation by working with fellow interns on group assignments.

-The federation is proud to have been chosen to participate in the Stanback Internship Program since its inception.
-We invite Duke graduate and undergraduate students with an interest in environmental protection, advocacy and restoration to apply.
+The Federation is proud to have been chosen to participate in the Stanback Internship Program since its inception.
+We invite Duke graduate and undergraduate students with an interest in environmental protection, outreach, and restoration to apply.

 The projects that interns work on change by the summer, but you can get an idea about what a day-by-day schedule looks like here.